Henry Ponsonby: Family

 Lady Caroline Lamb (née Ponsonby), his father's sister, had been married to Lord Melbourne, who was prime minister to Queen Victoria during her first years on the throne.

 Both Arthur and Mary Ponsonby contributed pseudonymously to magazines and newspapers of the day.

 Ponsonby embellished letters to his children at Eton with a series of illustrations in which he concealed the school's address.
 It was a family quirk continued by his son Arthur, and recently revived by descendant Harriet Russell.
 His letters bore addresses appearing as doodled signposts in snowstorms or as huge envelopes shouldered by tiny people.

 Legacy

-His son Arthur wrote a biography of him which won the James Tait Black Memorial Prize in 1942: Henry Ponsonby, Queen Victoria's Private Secretary: His Life from His Letters.
+Ponsonby's son Arthur wrote a biography of him which won the James Tait Black Memorial Prize in 1942: Henry Ponsonby, Queen Victoria's Private Secretary: His Life from His Letters.

-In the film Mrs. Brown, he was portrayed by Geoffrey Palmer.
-Judi Dench played Queen Victoria.
-In the film Victoria & Abdul, he was portrayed by Tim Pigott-Smith.
+Ponsonby was portrayed by Geoffrey Palmer in the 1997 film Mrs. Brown, and by Tim Pigott-Smith in the 2017 film Victoria & Abdul (Judi Dench played Queen Victoria in both films).